 When a device is locked to only a single purpose- as a browser, it is known as a kiosk browser.
 A kiosk browser is used for browsing websites for work, business as well as education.
 It is a customizable browser used for accessing the internet in a controlled and managed environment.

-Deploying devices as kiosk browsers helps in maintaining safe browsing, limiting access to malicious, hurtful and unnecessary websites and controlling data costs.
+Deploying devices as kiosk browsers help in maintaining safe browsing, limiting access to malicious, hurtful and unnecessary websites and controlling data costs.

 - Waiting areas

 Windows 10 devices are extensively used as Kiosk browsers.
 A kiosk browser lockdown solution is used to configure the company-owned Windows 10 devices as a browser in the above-mentioned use-cases.
 Scalefusion MDM offers the capability to configure a Windows 10 Kiosk browser for business as well as education.

 Using Scalefusion, IT administrators can create device usage policies and configure the Windows 10 devices into single-purpose devices extensively used for browsers.